krumbunny/glazemixup.com/src/manual/using/badge.md

 Oxides can have more than one role in a glaze, and that is especially true of boron oxide.
 Boron is both a glass former and lowers the melting temperature of a glaze.
-Most potters think of it having the role of a flux, so it is included in the Flux Circle.
+Most potters think of it having the role of a flux, so it is included in the flux circle.

 For simplicity the oxygen part of the oxide is not displayed.

 The dashed diagonal line represents a 9:1 proportion of silica to alumina.
-If the Non-flux Field is wider that the diagonal the glaze has a higher silica to alumina ratio, or in other words is has surplus silica, as in this glaze:
+If the non-flux field is wider that the diagonal the glaze has a higher silica to alumina ratio, or in other words is has surplus silica, as in this glaze:

 ![Excess Silica](/images/ExcessSilica.png)

-If the Non-flux Field is narrower than the diagonal then the glaze is relatively short of silica:
+If the non-flux field is narrower than the diagonal then the glaze is relatively short of silica:

 ![Short Silica](/images/ShortSilica.png)